 How secure is my data in the cloud?¶

 Chances are that these days your data may be more secure in the cloud than on your company's own servers.
-One look at the sheer number of case studies and companies that use cloud computing for their mission-critical activities serves as a better proof than thousand words: link.
+One look at the number of case studies and companies that use cloud computing for their mission-critical activities serves as a better proof than thousand words: link.
 If your enterprise is not on the list yet, you may be missing out.

-What cloud provider do you use?¶
+What cloud providers do you use?¶

 We strive to be provider-agnostic and let our users select the details about the hardware.